makeusabrew/audioteejs/README.md

 - Always specify a sample rate.
 Tell AudioTee what you want, rather than having to parse the `metadata` message to see what you got from the output device
-- Specifying _any_ sample rate automatically switches encoding to use 16-bit signed integers, which is half the byte size compared to the 32-bit float the stream probably uses natively
+- Specifying _any_ sample rate automatically switches encoding to use 16-bit signed integers, which is half the byte size and bandwidth compared to the 32-bit float the stream probably uses natively
 - You'll probably need to specify a different `chunkDuration` depending on your use case.
 For example, some ASRs are quite particular about the exact length of each chunk they expect to process.

+## Permissions

+There is no provision in the underlying AudioTee library to pre-emptively check the state of the required `NSAudioCaptureUsageDescription` permission.
+You _should_ be prompted to grant it the first time AudioTee.js tries to record anything, but at least some popular terminal emulators like iTerm and those built in to VSCode/Cursor don't.
+They will instead happily start recording total silence.

+You can work around this either by using the built in macOS terminal emulator, or by granting system audio recording permission manually.
+Open Settings > Privacy & Security > Screen & System Audio Recording and scroll down to the **System Audio Recording Only** section (**not** the top 'Screen & System Audio Recording' section) and add the terminal application you're using.

 ## License